A Day of Mindfulness

-A mini-retreat for both beginners and experienced meditators
+A mostly silent day-long retreat for both beginners and experienced meditators

 Location: 4015 Normandy Avenue, Dallas TX 75205